edurbrito/dist-sys-seminar/theoretical-consensus/presentations/notes.md

 And consensus can be pretty much defined as reaching an agreement between multiple parties in the presence of potentially faulty individuals.

 This definition was pioneered by Lamport some time ago and along with it there came the first very basic synchronous solutions for the consensus problem.
 These initial attempts failed at considering interesting challenges.
-And allegorically, one of the most famous problems in distributed systems was finally born: The Byzantine general's problem.
+And with that, one of the most famous problems in distributed systems was finally born: The Byzantine general's problem.
-Along with it, the first protocols that were already considering some types of faulty or Byzantine behavior were finally proposed.
+Along with it, the first protocols that started considering some types of faulty or Byzantine behavior were finally proposed.
-But at this point, these mechanisms were mostly based on the knowledge or the role definition of the participating peers, and so only able to run in permissioned systems.
+But at this point, these mechanisms were mostly based on the knowledge or the definition of the roles of the participating peers, and so only able to run in permissioned systems.